darkoxv88/Bioshock2IncreasedDifficultyMod/ReadMe.txt

 Changelog:

 -> Looting gives a bit less resources
--> Looting a killed Splicer now has a 15% less chamce of dropping Dollars -> The cost of MedHypos and EveHypos is now calculated: BASE_COST * 1.75 * 1.18 -> The cost of all Ammo is now calculated: BASE_COST * 1.75 -> The cost of all Consumables is now calculated: BASE_COST * 1.75 * 1.12
+-> Looting a killed Splicer now has a 15% less chance of dropping Dollars -> The cost of MedHypos and EveHypos is now calculated: BASE_COST * 1.75 * 1.18 -> The cost of all Ammo is now calculated: BASE_COST * 1.75 -> The cost of all Consumables is now calculated: BASE_COST * 1.75 * 1.12